IPS-Eye-White

 The speaking in tongues was a 'sign' that accompanied the first proclamation of the Gospel to the Jews on Pentecost, the first proclamation of the Gospel to the Gentiles beginning with Cornelius, and the first proclamation of the Gospel to the Samaritans.

-In other words, a 'sign' was given to unbelievers.
+In other words, it was a 'sign' given to unbelievers.

 Was the Spirit Given Before Pentecost?

-John 20:21-22 is often pointed to as evidence that Pentecost was not the first and only time that the Holy Spirit came upon the disciples.
+John 20:21-22 is often pointed to as evidence that Pentecost was not the first time that the Holy Spirit came upon the disciples.
 The verse reads,

 So Jesus said to them again, "Peace be with you; as the Father has sent Me, I also send you."
 And when He had said this, He breathed on them and *said to them, "Receive the Holy Spirit.
 (John 20:21-22 NASB)